 House Bill 263 was passed in the 2017-2018 school year and requires that all school district employees receive suicide prevention training in the 2017-2018 school year, and new employees thereafter.
-In 2019, House Bill 1283. entitled "The Mississippi School Safety Act Of 2019" required local school districts to conduct, every two years, refresher training on mental health and suicide prevention for all school employees and personnel, including all cafeteria workers, custodians. teachers. and administrators.
-In November 2019, a focus group of school district staff, and representatives from the Mississippi Department of Education (MDE) and DMH met to review and select trainings and provided these recommendations to MDE.
+In 2019, House Bill 1283, entitled "The Mississippi School Safety Act Of 2019" required local school districts to conduct, every two years, refresher training on mental health and suicide prevention for all school employees and personnel, including all cafeteria workers, custodians, teachers, and administrators.
+In November 2019, a focus group of school district staff, and representatives from the Mississippi Department of Education (MDE) and DMH met to review and select trainings and provided their recommendations to MDE.
+In 2019, DMH received a Garrett Lee Smith Youth Suicide Prevention (GLS) grant aimed at reducing youth suicides through provision of mental health screenings, expanded suicide awareness and gatekeeper training for families, schools, communities, and youth-serving organizations statewide.
+Shatter the Silence Suicide Prevention training and The Alliance Project and Post-Vention trainings have effectively trained 11,940 families, schools, communities, and youth-serving organizations statewide in FY21.